-Care centres with nursing offer accommodation and meals under the supervision of qualified nursing staff.
-They also facilitate the social aspects of life so that you can still enjoy the company of others and take part in activities and social events organised by the care centre.
+Our Care centres with nursing offer care under the supervision of qualified nursing staff.
+They also support the social aspects of life so that you can still enjoy the company of others and take part in activities and social events organised by the care centre.

 Who is Nursing Care for?